723 PENALTIES

 An applicant or recipient may not be penalized for failing to provide timely verification of participation when other means are available to verify that they engaged in the activity.

-Verification of some activities, such as Work Search, may be required from the participant in order to confirm the applicant or recipient engaged in the activity.
+Verification of some activities, such a Work Search, may be required from the participant in order to confirm the applicant or recipient engaged in the activity.
 If required verification is not provided, then it is presumed that the individual did not participate, and a penalty may be appropriate if there is no good cause.

 Penalties are intended to enforce the expectation that families meet program requirements, and to engage families in the planning and activities that will lead them to employment and self-sufficiency.